This is a contributed article from Contributed Article By Cory Levin, a seasoned logistics professional.

 - Rough shipment handling (many shipments actually get dropped).

 Due to these risks, packed items with care so that all shocks are easily absorbed.
-There’s several types of packing materials to choose from:
+There are several types of packing materials to choose from:

 - Shipping pallets made of wood or plastic are also good shipping options.
 Carrier and freight forwarders often prefer pallets because the movers can simply load the crate and go without having to come into direct contact with the package.
 The pallet must be large enough to accommodate the shipment without any of the shipment hanging over the edge of the pallet.
 The shipper should be aware of the pallet’s capacity and keep within it.